 h.
-A Community Enriched by Cultural and Artistic Participation i.
-Enhancing Resilience and Reducing Risks
+Community Enriched by Cultural and Artistic Participation

 The recognition of diverse cultures is encouraged, fostering a culture of coexistence within the community.
 Cultural and artistic events boost creativity, while participation in local and international activities helps individuals develop a global perspective.
 Arts and sports activities are regarded as vital tools for supporting personal development.